 Recent Publications from Jon Brown Lab

-Work from Jon Brown Lab has recently been published in JCI Insight, JACC:BTS and Proceedings of the National Academy of Sciences.
+Work from Jon Brown Lab has recently been published in Nature, JCI Insight, JACC:BTS and Proceedings of the National Academy of Sciences.

 COMPARATIVE TRANSCRIPTOMICS OF EX VIVO, PATIENT-DERIVED ENDOTHELIAL CELLS REVEALS NOVEL PATHWAYS ASSOCIATED WITH TYPE 2 DIABETES MELLITUS

 JACC: Basic to Translational Science, September 23, 2019

 In this study we used low-input RNA-sequencing to annotate the molecular identity of human endothelial cells (ECs) isolated and immunopurified with CD144 microbeads.
 After validating this technique, comparative gene expression profiling of ECs from healthy subjects and patients with type 2 diabetes mellitus identified both known and novel pathways linked with EC dysfunction.
 Modeling of diabetes by treating cultured ECs with high glucose identified shared changes in gene expression in diabetic cells.
 Overall, the data demonstrate how purified ECs from patients can be used to generate new hypotheses about mechanisms of human vascular disease.

 IMAGING MASS SPECTROMETRY REVEALS HETEROGENEITY OF PROLIFERATION AND METABOLISM IN ATHEROSCLEROSIS

 JCI Insight, June 6th, 2019